kalekundert/autoclasstoc/docs/syntax/rst.rst

   .. rst:directive:option:: sections

       A comma-separated list of sections to include in the class TOC.
-This supercedes the :confval:`autoclasstoc_sections` setting from ``conf.py``.
+If specified, this supercedes the :confval:`autoclasstoc_sections` setting
-      The default is "public-methods,private-methods".
+      from ``conf.py``.

   .. rst:directive:option:: exclude-sections